≡ Menu

 Breed Classification: Non-sporting group

-Origin of the Chow Chow.
+Origin of the Chow Chow

-As with the case of many ancient dog breeds, there are usually many “ancestral” stories surrounding when and where a particular breed was first created.
-That said however, in the case of the Chow Chow, there is little doubt that this dog first originated in China.
-Or more specifically, from the Northern regions near Mongolia and Siberia.
+As with the case of many ancient dog breeds, there are usually many “ancestral” stories surrounding when and where a particular species was first created. , However, in the case of the Chow Chow, there is little doubt that this dog first originated in China.
+Or, more specifically, from the Northern regions near Mongolia and Siberia.
+Its ancestry can be traced back to 150 BC, which is evident by looking at some of the ancient art created during this time, not to mention that the “Foo” statue dogs have a powerful resemblance to the Chow Chow as well!

 But the history…

-Of the Chow Chow is not just limited to its time in China.
-You see, originally, the Chow Chow was believed to be primarily a hunting dog for the Chinese nobility, and as this “sport” died out, so too did the popularity of the Chow Chow breed within China.
+The Chow Chow is not just limited to its time in China.
+You see, initially, the Chow Chow was believed to be primarily a hunting dog for the Chinese nobility, and as this “sport” died out, so too did the popularity of the Chow Chow breed within China.
+At this time, the Chow Chow went from being a dog for the nobility to a working dog and even “food” on some occasions!

 It wasn’t until…

-Legend has it that the Queen Victoria herself became very attached to the breed herself and insisted on carrying around her very own Chow Chow puppy around with her, taking it everywhere she could.
+In the 1700s, when Chinese merchants introduced the breed to England, the Chow Chow became much more popular and cherished as a companion animal.
+Legend has it that Queen Victoria became very attached to the species and insisted on carrying her Chow Chow puppy with her, taking it everywhere she could.

 “the original celebrity with a puppy in a handbag!”